 Attorney Steven Jeffrey Malm joined Reeves Miller Zhang & Diza in March 2011.
 He is a Senior Associate in the San Francisco Office.
 Mr. Malm has successfully represented hundreds of clients in all aspects of immigration law, including cancellation of removal, misrepresentation waivers, extreme hardship waivers, k-1 fiancé visas, immigrant visa petitions, adjustment of status, VAWA, employment-based petitions, PERM, H-1(b) skilled worker visas, E-2 investor visas, asylum, withholding of removal, CAT relief, and appeals to the Second and Ninth Circuit Courts of Appeal, Administrative Appeals Office (“AAO”), and Board of Immigration Appeals (“BIA”).
 He has also litigated cases in the Northern and Eastern District Courts of California.

 Education and Background

 Mr. Malm was admitted to the California State Bar in December 2007.
 He earned his law degree from the University of Southern California (“USC”) Gould School of Law in 2007.
-He also obtained a Master’s Degree in International Relations from USC.
+He also obtained a master’s degree in International Relations from USC.
 For his undergraduate education, he graduated magna cum laude from the University of Notre Dame with dual bachelor’s degrees.
 Mr. Malm has a passion for travel, learning about different cultures and has travelled to over 50 countries.
 He can relate to the experience of immigrants because he was once an immigrant himself, having spent his childhood in Europe.
-He proudly represents immigrants because he sees immigrants as renewing America’s future.
+He proudly represents immigrants because he sees immigrants as revitalizing America’s future.

 Mr. Malm speaks Spanish and French.